Ichthus Festival: Event

 The Wilmore Campgrounds hosted Ichthus Festivals through 1998.
 Starting in 1999, the festival was held at Ichthus Farm, a 111 acre parcel bought specifically for the festival.
 Fuse Ministries' September 2021 event was scheduled at "Servant Heart Farm in Wilmore, KY [, ...] the location of the festival from 1999 to 2012."
 The farm was sold and renamed in 2013.
-From 2021 through 2022, the festival has been held at Joe and Cheryl Lycan's Servant Heart Farm at 9517 Harrodsburg Road in Wilmore.
+From 2021 through 2024, the festival has been held at Joe and Cheryl Lycan's Servant Heart Farm at 9517 Harrodsburg Road in Wilmore.

 For many years, the event was annually scheduled for the last full weekend in April—which in the Bluegrass region meant foul weather: "Ichthus had enough soggy, stormy weekends [...] that it earned nicknames such as Mudthus and Ickythus."
 In 2005, the festival saw snow, leading then-executive director Jeff James to move the weekend into June, saying, "It's better to be wet and warm than wet and cold."
 In 2008, an all-inclusive weekend ticket cost $119.00.

 In 1991, the festival saw 11,500 attendees; eight years later that number was 18,000.
-As of 2009, the five-day, three-stage Ichthus Festival was still attracting 17–20,000 attendees and upwards of 100 musicians and speakers; by 2012, it was the longest-continually-running Christian music festival.
+As of 2009, the five-day, three-stage Ichthus Festival was still attracting 17–20,000 attendees and upwards of 100 musicians and speakers; by 2012, it was the longest-continually-running music festival for Christian music.
 When relaunched in 2021 by Fuse Ministries, the festival had 600–700 attendees.